scverse/scvi-tools-site/blog/2025-3-7-scvi-tools-v1p3.md

 1. **Innovative modeling** across nine tailored VAEs for spatial, protein, methylation, perturbation, and multi‑omic data.

-2. **Scalable data processing** with three new streaming backends, enabling efficient handling of federated, atlas-scale datasets.
+2. **Scalable data processing** with three new custom dataloaders in the backend, enabling efficient handling of federated, out-of-core, atlas-scale datasets.

 3. **Infrastructure and transparency** with multi-GPU training, metric-aware tuning, and demonstrable model interpretability.

-Together, these developments empower researchers to build, train, and interpret probabilistic models at scale—in a reproducible, transparent, and biologically meaningful way.
+Together, these developments empower researchers to build, train, and interpret probabilistic models at scale-in a reproducible, transparent, and biologically meaningful way.

 ---